 Whether you’ve spent years saving and preparing to buy a home, or are unsure if you can afford it, the questions surrounding a house purchase can feel endless.

 You can find the answers – and peace of mind – by working with me.
-Empire Realty Group is an industry leader in experience and service.
+Core Agency RE, Inc. is an industry leader in experience and service.

 Here are some tips to help you become your own landlord.